-The average student loan debt in 2013 was $27,000, according to the Federal Reserve Bank of New York.
-The last thing a student, or their parents, needs is to add to that burden with losses from serious illness, a car wreck, or stolen property.
+The average student loan debt in 2017 was over $32,000, according to the Federal Reserve Board.
+The last thing a student, or their parents, needs is to add to that burden with losses from serious illness, a car wreck or stolen property.

 It’s not smart to assume your student will be covered by existing policies, especially if they’re leaving home.
 Read through this rundown to find out what you need, and where you can save money.

 If your student leaves their car to gather dust at home while they’re at college, and campus is at least 100 miles away, they might qualify for a “distant student” discount.
 Call your auto insurance company and ask.
 And if so, also make sure your student will remain covered as an occasional driver on trips home.

 There might also be a separate discount for good grades.
 The rules and sizes of these discounts vary by insurer and state, but a good-student discount, usually for a B average or better, is worth 10 percent to 15 percent, according to CarInsurance.com.